top of page

 How finance teams are using AI today

-Reducing manual data entry
+Reducing manual handling of financial data

 ⚠️ Where things start to break down